G-Chist/research_paper_tracker/README.md

 ## What we learned

-Building GoatReads was an excellent way to put our skills to use and develop new knowledge.
+Building GoatReads was an excellent way to put our existing skills to use and develop new knowledge.

+The skills we got to practice are Flask development, CSS, Git, web parsing, and testing.

+The skills we learned are database integration, user profile management, REST API design, AJAX for asynchronous updates, deploying a web application on a server, managing authentication and authorization, and debugging real-world web applications